 The eviction process in the state is lengthy and complex.
 The law requires landlords to give a 14-day notice for unpaid rent, and the overall eviction process can stretch from three months to a year.

-Also, starting from April 2024, unless you have a solid, approved reason (“Good Cause”), evicting a tenant is a no-go.
+Also, starting in April 2024, evicting a tenant is a no-go unless you have a solid, approved reason (“Good Cause”).
 Thanks to a new law signed by Governor Kathy Hochul, evicting a tenant in the state has to be a last resort.

 2. California